JavaFX: Early releases

 JavaFX 2.2 adds new packaging option called Native Packaging, allowing packaging of an application as a "native bundle".
 This gives users a way to install and run an application without any external dependencies on a system JRE or FX SDK.

-As of Oracle Java SE 7 update 6 and Java FX 2.2, JavaFX is bundled to be installed with Oracle Java SE platform.
+As of Oracle Java SE 7 update 6 and JavaFX 2.2, JavaFX is bundled to be installed with Oracle Java SE platform.